9781551526416_cover Enlarge Cover

 About the Author

 Vivek Shraya is an artist whose body of work crosses the boundaries of music, literature, visual art, theatre, and film.
-Her book I’m Afraid of Men was heralded by Vanity Fair as “cultural rocket fuel” and her previous picture book, The Boy and the Bindi, was acclaimed by critics including CBC, The Globe and Mail, Buzzfeed and Book Riot.
-She is a seven-time Lambda Literary Award finalist, an Assistant Professor of Creative Writing at the University of Calgary, and the founder of the publishing imprint VS. Books, which supports emerging BIPOC writers.
+Her best-selling book I’m Afraid of Men was heralded by Vanity Fair as “cultural rocket fuel.”
+She is the founder of the award-winning publishing imprint VS. Books that supports emerging BIPOC writers.
+A seven-time Lambda Literary Award finalist, Shraya lives in Treaty 7 territory, where she is Assistant Professor of Creative Writing at the University of Calgary.

 Awards